 You can apply for a post-study work visa as soon as you gain your qualification, and you may be able to work in New Zealand for up to three years after you graduate, depending on your study choices.
 The changes give more generous post-study work rights to international students who have studied higher level qualifications in New Zealand.

-Here’s what you need to know about the changes to post-study work visas.
+Here’s what you need to know about post-study work visas.

 Future international students

-The new post-study work visa policy will apply to you if you’re planning to study in New Zealand or if you applied for a student visa after 8 August 2018.
+The new post-study work visa policy will apply to you if you’re planning to study in New Zealand.
 Your post-study work visa will:

 - have open work conditions, meaning you will be able to work for almost any employer in New Zealand and your visa won’t tie to you a specific job or location; and